Today is 11/11.

 The melancholy feels honest.
 The days are getting shorter, colder.
 As I write, I’m wearing a wool turtleneck sweater, my favorite cotton long sleeve underneath (always keep softness against your skin), the sun has already set.
 This layered darkness feels quiet.
 This whole month carries a nourishing weight.

 The leaves have transformed from summer green to the moody rusts of late fall.
-They’re dropping, slowing.
+They’re dropping, slowly.
 Piling up on the sidewalks, sticking to my boots, which I brought down from the top shelf of my closet last week.
 Soon the trees will stand bare, brave and braced for winter.
 But not yet.
 Now, they’re still turning at their own pace, unrushed.
 It feels like a reminder.

-People sometimes think the earthy colors of fall are a sign of death and decay.
-But that's not the most true.
 When days get cooler and darker, the trees start to break down cholorophyl.
 The greens fade, but the colors that have been there all along emerge.
 Brown and brittle and honest.
 More themselves.

 You’re changing so fast right now.
 Every time I see you I can’t keep myself from saying that annoying thing that adults say when they haven’t seen a kid in a while: “you’ve grown so much!”
 But I keep saying that because its true!
 Even when its only been a few days since I’ve seen you, your features, your smile, the words you use, the jokes you make.
 It’s all so different every time.
-I wish I could adequatley explain how fun it is to watch you grow.
+I wish I could adequately explain how fun it is to watch you grow.